 Real baby doll

-Though I must say my son also plays with his baby doll since early, but it’s more for imitating.
+Though I must say my son also played with his baby doll since early, it’s more for imitating.
 He puts the baby to sleep and also brushes its teeth.

 As for my son, it just feels like as he grows into an older toddler, he shows more interest in everything that moves.